-3Y20 200688 21st Century Community Learning Centers

-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 Actual Actual Actual Actual Appropriation Appropriation \$46,377,981 \$45,693,574 \$41,220,911 \$40,176,408 \$47,500,000 \$47,500,000 % change -1.5% -9.8% -2.5% 18.2% 0.0%
+• 3120 200688 21st Century Community Lear ning Centers FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 Actual Actual Actual Actual Actual Adj.
+Approp. \$46,377,981 % change \$45,693,574 -1.5% \$41,220,911 -9.8% \$40,176,408 -2.5% \$38,655,551 -3.8% \$47,500,000 22.9%

 Source: Federal Fund Group: CFDA 84.287, 21st-Century Community Learning Centers organizations to create community learning centers that provide academic enrichment opportunities and a broad array of additional services for children, particularly students who attend high-poverty and low-performing schools.
 The grants may be used for tutorial and mentor services, after school activities emphasizing language skills, recreation activities for English learners, technology programs, and activities that promote parental involvement, drug prevention, arts and music education, mathematics and science education, violence prevention, and character education.

+Legal Basis: Section 265.10 of H.B.
+166 of the 133rd G.A. (originally established by Controlling mathematics and science education, violence prevention, and character education.
 Funds are distributed competitively to grantees for a five-year period, with a maximum of \$200,000 per year in the first three years and gradually reduced maximum amounts for the last two years as recipients must transition to other resources to sustain the program.
 ODE may use up to 2% of the funds for administrative expenses and up to 5% of the funds for state-level activities.